Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

-Modal Context Protocal, is a standard to intregrate 3 rd Party Intregregrations
+Modal Context Protocol, is a standard to integrate 3 rd Party Integrations with LLM.

+This Help Individual Contributor to discourage Glue code for different Integrations.